-If you had received or you’re thinking about going abroad to another EU, EFTA or UK for treatment it’s important to understand how it works and the risks involved.
+If you’re considering or have received medical treatment in another EU, EFTA or UK country, it’s crucial to understand how the process works and the potential risks involved.

-If you do not follow the correct procedures, you may have to pay the full costs of your treatment.
-There are different funding options based on the country you live in, the country you are planning to receive your treatment and the clinic/ hospital.
-With our healthcare abroad claims form – medical treatment abroad is more accessible.
+Not following the correct procedures may result in having to cover the full costs of your treatment.
+Various funding options are available, depending on the country you reside in, the country where you plan to receive treatment, and the specific clinic or hospital.

 Emergency treatment abroad with European Health Insurance Card (EHIC)

-Gives you access to medically necessary, state-provided healthcare during a temporary stay in any of the 27 EU countries, Iceland, Liechtenstein, Norway and Switzerland under the same conditions and at the same cost (free in some countries) as people insured in that country.
+Emergency treatment abroad with the European Health Insurance Card (EHIC) provides you with access to medically necessary, state-provided healthcare during a temporary stay in any of the 27 EU countries, as well as Iceland, Liechtenstein, Norway, and Switzerland.
+This access is granted under the same conditions and at the same cost, which can even be free in some countries, as it is for people insured in the country of your stay.

 EU directive route

-The EU directive provides a route for you to get healthcare in Europe, which could be refunded by your state healthcare insurance system.
-If you’re eligible for treatment in your country, you may entitle yourself to buy healthcare in a European Economic Area (EEA) country – but not Switzerland – and apply for reimbursement.
-The amount refunded will be up to the cost of equivalent treatment of your state health care insurance system – you may not get the full amount back.
+The EU directive provides a pathway for you to access healthcare in Europe, which may be eligible for reimbursement through your state healthcare insurance system.
+If you qualify for treatment in your home country, you have the option to seek healthcare in a European Economic Area (EEA) country (excluding Switzerland) and then apply for reimbursement.
+It’s important to note that the refunded amount will be equivalent to the cost of treatment under your state healthcare insurance system, but you may not receive a full refund.

 Planned Healthcare abroad in the state system (The S2 route)